DSSP-github/DSSP/README.md

 Required
 ---
 Keras must be installed to run our program.
 * [Keras](https://keras.io/).
-It is a library for deep neural networks.
 We recommend Keras 2.0.5 since different versions may cause unexpected errors.
 * Several modules may be required for using Keras.
 Please read the official documentations.

 USAGE
 ===
 * Download all files into your favorite directory.
-* Select a program file according to the type of splice site (donor site: “DS_DSSP.py,” acceptor site: “AS_DSSP.py”).
+* Select a program file according to the type of splice site (donor site: "DS_DSSP.py", acceptor site: "AS_DSSP.py").
-* The required input is a 140-mer base sequence with the consensus sequence (i.e., ‘‘GT’’ and ‘‘AG’’ for the donor and acceptor sites, respectively) in the middle.
+* The required input is a 140-mer base sequence with the consensus sequence (i.e., "GT" and "AG" for the donor and acceptor sites, respectively) in the middle.
 * It returns the probability that the input sequence is a splice site.

 Sample